This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I freeze the cookie dough?

 Yes!
 If you prefer eating a freshly baked cookie, you can scoop the cookie dough onto a lined baking sheet, just like you would bake them, but place the pan in the freezer instead.
 Once the cookie dough balls are frozen solid (about 1 hour), transfer them to an airtight container and keep them frozen for up to 3 months.
-To bake a frozen cookie dough ball, place them on a pan lined with parchment paper and bake at 325ºF for 12 to 15 minutes, until the cookies have spread and look lightly golden.
+To bake a frozen cookie dough ball, place it on a pan lined with parchment paper and bake at 325ºF for 12 to 15 minutes, until the cookies have spread and look lightly golden.

-Best Almond Flour Cookies
+Almond Flour Cookies

-4.85 from 53 votes
+4.87 from 60 votes

 prep10 mins cook10 mins total20 mins